segmentio/segment-docs/src/unify/Traits/predictions/index.md

   - If you currently track more than 5,000 distinct events, reduce the number of tracked events below this limit and wait around 15 days before creating your first prediction.
   - Events become inactive if they've not been sent to an Engage Space within the past 15 days.
 - To prevent events from reaching your Engage Space, modify your event payloads to set `integrations.Personas` to `false`.
-  - For more information on using the integrations object, please see [Spec: Common Fields](/docs/connections/spec/common/#context:~:text=In%20more%20detail%20these%20common%20fields,Destinations%20field%20docs%20for%20more%20details.), [Integrations](https://segment.com/docs/connections/spec/common/#context:~:text=Kotlin-,Integrations,be%20sent%20to%20rest%20of%20the%20destinations%20that%20can%20accept%20it.,-Timestamps), and [Filtering with the Integrations object](https://segment.com/docs/guides/filtering-data/#filtering-with-the-integrations-object).
+  - For more information on using the integrations object, see [Spec: Common Fields](/docs/connections/spec/common/#context:~:text=In%20more%20detail%20these%20common%20fields,Destinations%20field%20docs%20for%20more%20details.), [Integrations](https://segment.com/docs/connections/spec/common/#context:~:text=Kotlin-,Integrations,be%20sent%20to%20rest%20of%20the%20destinations%20that%20can%20accept%20it.,-Timestamps), and [Filtering with the Integrations object](https://segment.com/docs/guides/filtering-data/#filtering-with-the-integrations-object).
-  - Analytics.js example: `analytics.track("Button Clicked", {button:"submit form"}, {"integrations":{"Personas":false}})`.
+  - Analytics.js example: `analytics.track("Button Clicked", {button:"submit form"}, {"integrations":{"Personas":false}})`

 #### Successful trait computation